infobloxopen/infoblox-client/examples/SAMPLE.rst

             print("No more records")

-For above example request output will be displayed as:
+For the above example request output will be displayed as:

 .. code:: python